 The deck also has a nice concave shape that really helps with the overall control of the board when turning corners and carving around obstacles.
 I felt great on the Boosted Board, and the Exway is as great and it does not have the very nice Loaded deck.
 One particular component that so often have problems is the trucks.
 Often times, you will see cheap trucks being used on electric skateboard and in the worst scenarios, they can break and be very dangerous.
 Exway actually partnered with Seismic, a real skateboarding truck company to make sure they have top quality parts that will not break.
 Believe me, I’ve put more than 200 km on the Exway in Montreal where we have cracks and potholes that will put lots of strains on trucks when you hit them hard at 40 kph!

-The wheels are 80 mm with a durometer of 80A, great wheels for city riding as they absorb lots of the vibrations.
+The wheels are 80mm with a durometer of 80A, great wheels for city riding as they absorb lots of the vibrations.
 The board has also shockpads preinstalled to help with this.
 The only downside to this diameter of wheels is that the PU around the hub motors is too thin for hard road conditions.
-After 50 km I already had cracks on them, because 80 mm is not thick enough to absorb vibrations like the front wheels do.
+The Exway X1 comes with 83mm PU around the motors.
+After 50 km I already had cracks on them, because 83mm is not thick enough to absorb vibrations like the front wheels do and is too thin therefore, it cracks more easily.
 Not a single crack on the front wheels, but lots of cracks on the hub motor PU.
-Thankfully there is a spare set in the box and we can already get 83 mm wheels and 85 mm wheels on the Exway store!
+Thankfully there is a spare set in the box and we can already get 83mm wheels and 85mm wheels on the Exway store!
 This will help greatly!

 The remote is very similar to the Boosted Board remote which, in my opinion, is the best remote out there in terms of control.
 The deadman switch and the wheel are just perfect.
 The Exway team took notice of this and built a very good quality remote.
 It does not have a deadman switch, but the wheel is almost as good.
 I’m also in love with the small screen that can not only display the battery of both the remote and the board at all times (thanks to a recent firmware update) but also show which mode you are on and the speed at which you are going!